Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 When can an annulment be applied for?

 The grounds for annulment are very limited and can, in a lot of cases, be difficult to establish.
-There are two different types of marriages which can result in an annulment being granted.
+There are two different types of marriages that can result in an annulment being granted.
 The first is a “void” marriage, meaning it was not valid in the first place.
 A marriage may be void if:

-· One party (or both) was already legally married or in a civil partnership.
+• One party (or both) was already legally married or in a civil partnership.
 This is its own criminal offence in the UK known as bigamy.

-· The parties did not consummate their marriage.
+• The parties did not consummate their marriage.
 There must also however be “wilful refusal” by one party to do so.
-This fact cannot be relied upon by same sex couples.
+This fact cannot be relied upon by same-sex couples.

-· One party did not give proper consent to marry, for example if that individual was drunk, under the influence of drugs, coerced, or forced into the marriage.
+• One party did not give proper consent to marry, for example, if that individual was drunk, under the influence of drugs, coerced, or forced into the marriage.

 The above is not an exhaustive list and our expert team of family lawyers will be able to advise on the specific facts of your case if you are considering an annulment of your marriage and whether this is an option for you.